daiqile96/OTTERS/README.md

 We provide an integrated tool that can
  -  perform LD-clumping
  -  prepare the required inputs (LD reference and eQTL summary statistics) in the required formats for P+T, lassosum, SDPR, and PRS-CS
- -  perform P+T, lassosum, SDPR, and PRS-CS.
+ -  run P+T, lassosum, SDPR, and PRS-CS to train eQTL weights.

 In this tool, we
  - integrate [TABIX](http://www.htslib.org/doc/tabix.html) and [PLINK 1.9](https://www.cog-genomics.org/plink) tools to extract input data per target gene more efficiently
  - enable parallel computation to train imputation models simultaneously for multiple genes.

-More details about using OTTERS to perform Stage I TWAS can be found [here](Imputation/README.md).

 ### *The example of using OTTERS to train eQTL weights using eQTL summary statistics and LD reference data:*